SystronLab/osMUD-UI/README.md

 whilst connected to the RPi using ethernet

+The password for the testbed RPi is `osmud1234!`

 To SCP a file to the RPi you need to use legacy options
 ```bash
 $ scp -O [file] root@192.168.1.1:/file/destination